Cirencester Park (country house): History

+The house has the tallest yew hedge in Britain.

+In 2024 it was announced that a charge was to be levied for the first time for public access to the Cirencester Park estate.
+A right to roam protest is planned to target the estate.
+Electronic gates and a ticket booth is to be established to regulate access to the park.

 Listed buildings and structures

 Aside from the Grade I listed gardens and Grade II* listed main house, several other buildings and structures are listed on the National Heritage List for England.